chrisweb/chris.lu/README_WIP.md

 * [MDN ":hover" documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/:hover)

-we can also use an image as background instead of just a solid color, by replacing the [background-color](https://developer.mozilla.org/en-US/docs/Web/CSS/background-color) with [background-image](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image):
+we can also use an image as background for our box (or button) instead of just a solid color, by replacing the [background-color](https://developer.mozilla.org/en-US/docs/Web/CSS/background-color) with [background-image](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image):

 ```css
 .btn {